-For LI Mingjiu, healthy city-making means enhancing human rights, and not neoliberal concerns.
-For him it is paramount that the individual person is centered as the end to urban health initiatives, and not mobilized or discarded as an instrument in the name of urban stability and “harmony.”
+For sociology M.A. student LI Mingjiu, healthy city-making means enhancing human rights instead of adhering to neoliberal concerns.
+For him it is paramount that the individual person is centered as the end to urban health initiatives and not mobilized or discarded as an instrument in the name of urban stability and “harmony.”
+Read this analysis to learn about his thoughts on healthy city making.

 “Lifestyled – Health and Places”, a 2016 publication of research at Harvard University presents part of the results of a research initiative developed through the Health and Places Initiative (HAPI) at Harvard University.
 With a multi-disciplinary approach, the research examines urban development models with the focus on the relationships between health and places.
 Following the first section “Public Health and the Design of the Built Environment” with essays and interviews providing an overview of the relationship between health and places, the second section has its focus situated in China and exemplarily examines the “Chinese Superblock”, charting some of the contemporary challenges around the realm of residential neighborhoods.
 The third section presents more background research as well as some results from a design studio for a specific case study in Songjiang New Town.
 Health and Places: within History